meerk40t/svgelements/README.md

 parameters, but they unneeded as direct values rather than approximations are returned.

-CubicBezier and QuadraticBezier also have ``is_smooth_from(previous)`` methods, that check if the segment is a "smooth" segment compared to the given segment.
+CubicBezier and QuadraticBezier also have ``is_smooth_from(previous)`` methods, that checks if the segment is a "smooth" segment compared to the given segment.

 Unlike `svg.path` the preferred method of getting a Path from a `pathd` string is